 ![]() |

-Probably the only existing image of the short-lived, homemade, campground bar.
+| Probably the only existing image of the short-lived, homemade, campground bar.
 Valdez, AK; Summer, 1991. |

 One beer, one shot, one cigarette — One Dollar!

-What a great deal!
-Everybody was so happy.
+What a deal!
+Everyone was thrilled.